The Return

 went back to his smoking.
 "She is a busy girl," he said eventually.

-"School, training, battles: it's never a dull moment."
+"School, training, battles: it's

 "Nothing wrong with